taiki-e/create-gh-release-action/README.md

 ## Related Projects

 - [upload-rust-binary-action]: GitHub Action for building and uploading Rust binary to GitHub Releases.
 - [parse-changelog]: Simple changelog parser, written in Rust.
-Used in this action.
+This action uses this tool for changelog parsing.
 - [setup-cross-toolchain-action]: GitHub Action for setup toolchains for cross compilation and cross testing for Rust.
 - [install-action]: GitHub Action for installing development tools (mainly from GitHub Releases).
 - [cache-cargo-install-action]: GitHub Action for `cargo install` with cache.